Exabyte-io/documentation/docs/cli/actions/add-software.md

 The user might wish to compile a version of the [Quantum ESPRESSO](../../software/modeling/quantum-espresso.md) simulation package different from the ones offered [through environment modules](modules-actions.md#list-available-modules).
 This new versions might also include modifications to the source code by the user.

 We refer to the official documentation [^1] for the instructions on how to compile Quantum ESPRESSO via CLI.
-Sample routines that allow for the compilation are demonstrated below.
+Sample routines that allow for the compilation are demonstrated below:

 ```bash
 # Create temporary directory